-Important Notice to Proposers
+Important Information for Proposers

-Full Proposal Window: January 14, 2014
+Full Proposal Window: May 24, 2016

 - Breakthrough projects must offer a significant advance in fundamental CPS science, engineering and/or technology that has the potential to change the field.
 This category focuses on new approaches to bridge computing, communication, and control.
 Funding for Breakthrough projects may be requested for a total of up to $500,000 for a period of up to 3 years.